ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 automatically created to capture the projection of the `select`.
 In this case the columns are `pos` and `txt`.
-The automatically created storage exactly matches the type of the columns in the select list (which could itself be a tricky calculatation) In this case the `select` is quite simple and the columns of the result directly match the schema for `my_data`.
+The automatically created storage exactly matches the type of the columns in the select list (which could itself be a tricky calculation).
+In this case the `select` is quite simple and the columns of the result directly match the schema for `my_data`.
 An integer and a string reference.
 Both not null.